navisingh14/SlackBot/WORKSHEET.md

 | Subflow 1         | Completed         |  #11
 | Subflow 2         | In progress       |  Making changes in time, members

 We completed the first use case entirely this week.
-Our bot is now able to create meetings efficiently.
+Our bot is now able to properly create meetings.
+We started creating mock calendar values that members can have so as to test efficiency of our bot.
+We completed tokenization of input using Intents, wit.ai.
+We also worked on the module- Modify meeting.